emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 seeds, compare notes on growing, share her knowledge with her growing buddies.
 Having such a community in your life to be able to share your hobbies and passion with can alleviate some of the loneliness of trekking your own course.
-There is a term from Chinese progression fantasy 道友 (translation: partner along the Path or fellow traveler.), that captures this idea of a kindred spirit very well.
+There is a term from Chinese progression fantasy 道友 [^daoyou] that captures this idea of a kindred spirit very well.
 I hope you'll find your own community in life.

 Apart from the effects of comparison on ourselves, we should also consider the effect of comparison on others.
-You have a competitive streak, a desire to outperform others at every turn— even ridiculous comparisons like the amount of food ingested[^4]!
+You have a competitive streak, a desire to outperform others at every turn— even ridiculous comparisons like the amount of food ingested [^4]!
 Being competitive can be beneficial, it allows you to constantly improve yourself.
 However, constant reminders of how you are better than others rarely cultivates genuine connection or respect.
 Many will ingratiate themselves only as long as it benefits them and will abandon you when it appears